Vitaeris 320 Hyperbaric Chamber Review: Price, Features & Specs

 Chamber Price Pressure FDA Cleared Warranty Diameter

-The Vitaeris 320 costs 2–3x what the Summit to Sea Grand Dive costs.
-Both deliver 1.3 ATA with FDA clearance.
-The Vitaeris wins on construction quality, 0.01-micron filtration, tamper-proof regulators, and the 5-year warranty.
-The Summit to Sea wins on value.
+The Vitaeris costs 2 to 3 times what the Summit to Sea Grand Dive does.
+Both deliver 1.3 ATA with FDA clearance for altitude sickness.
+The Vitaeris wins on the 44 oz bladder, 0.01-micron filtration, tamper-proof regulators, and the longer warranty.
+The Grand Dive is the wider chamber (40 inches vs 32) and the value pick.
+If the deciding factor is pressure or price rather than build, the extra $10,000-plus is hard to justify.

 The Vitaeris 320 is the right choice for:

-• Clinic and wellness center operators, institutional build quality and 5-year warranty justify the price for commercial use
+• Clinic and wellness-center operators where institutional build quality and the 5-year warranty are justified by daily commercial use.

 Sources